EN8 Material Carbon Steel: Composition, Strength, and Equivalent Grades Explained

 • After forging, cool the EN8 steel slowly, preferably in a furnace.

-Heat Treatment of EN8 Carbon Steel
+Heat Treatment of EN8 Material Carbon Steel

 • EN8 steel is typically supplied untreated but can be supplied to order in normalized or finally heat-treated conditions, suitable for a wide range of applications.